 - Lunch is included in the program through our Real Economy

 - Home Ec units teaches and practices important skills such as sewing, laundry, first aid, etc.

 - Coaching is provided in the areas of personal care, hygiene, sexual health, relationships and dating

 - Both direct teaching and an integrated focus on continued development of social skills and self-management strategies

 - Skills assessments track progress through the program

-- Our bright facility features classrooms, kitchen, laundry room, BLC production room, student lounge and, of course, a Student Hub!
+- Our bright facility features classrooms, kitchen, laundry room, BLC production studio, games room, fitness centre and, of course, a Student Hub!

 - Students are placed in groups that match their program needs

 Call or email Brighton Launch’s Program Manager, Raneta Krylov, M.A.D.S., BCBA, at 416-932-8273, ext.
 2, or email: [email protected]